pouchdb/pouchdb/docs/_guides/index.md

 **PouchDB** is a JavaScript implementation of [CouchDB](http://couchdb.com).
 Its goal is to emulate the CouchDB API with near-perfect fidelity, while running in the browser or in Node.js.

-{% include anchor.html title="What is CouchDB?" hash="what-is-couchdb?" %}
+{% include anchor.html title="What is CouchDB?" hash="what-is-couchdb" %}

 **CouchDB** is a NoSQL database created in 2005 by Damien Katz, and now maintained by the Apache Software Foundation.
 If you are a JavaScript developer, you probably use CouchDB every day, because it's the core technology that powers [npm](https://www.npmjs.org/).

-{% include anchor.html title="Couchbase, CouchDB, Couch-what?" hash="couchbase-couchdb-couch-what?" %}
+{% include anchor.html title="Couchbase, CouchDB, Couch-what?" hash="couchbase-couchdb-couch-what" %}

 Today there are two major database companies that can trace their lineage back to CouchDB: [**Couchbase**](http://couchbase.com) and [**Cloudant**](http://cloudant.com).
 Both of them are separate products compared to CouchDB.